Frequently Asked Dental Questions – Southlake, TX

 Do You Take My Insurance?

-We are proud to think of ourselves as an insurance-friendly practice, and we take many different plans.
+We are proud to think of ourselves as an insurance-friendly dental office, and we take many different plans.
 We’re in-network with Blue Cross Blue Shield, Humana, MetLife, and many other popular providers; call to see if we take your current plan.